 Celebrating holidays with friends is the best.
-My wife and I made 7 hour road trip (each way) with the dog and cat to spend this Thanksgiving with friends–totally worth it.
-The long weekend was a big reminder that change of scenery and downtime is a great way to nurture creativity.
+My wife and I made 7-hour road trip (each way) with the dog and cat to spend Thanksgiving 2018 with friends.
+That long weekend was a big reminder that change of scenery and downtime is a great way to nurture creativity.

 Deliberate do-nothing time